HomeLatest NewsIndustryAmid sluggish sales, US carmakers fight over name to gain supremacy

 Register Now →

-GM, which acquired the start-up Cruise in 2016, in a filed in the district in Northern California said that Ford is infringing its trademark.
+GM, which acquired the start-up Cruise in 2016, in a lawsuit filed in the district court in Northern California said that Ford is infringing its trademark.
 “No other company has the right to use these marks in the field of automated driving technology,” GM said in the complaint.

-Ford’s brand “will inevitably cause confusion,” GM said.
+Ford’s “will inevitably cause confusion,” GM said.
 With Cruise, GM hopes to be the first major automaker to produce self-driving cars on a large scale.

 Get the day's headlines from Tech Observer straight in your inbox